satabol/FileChangesWatcher/FileChangesWatcher/readme.md

 ## Description

+Pop-up messages on save files, copy files, remove files or folders

 ![Description](markdown.images/description.png)

+If you do not see popup then add extensions or paths to settings of this program.

 This application for **Windows** XP/8/10 users only and it is just the user interface of WinAPI functions System.IO.FileSystemEventHandler.
 See documentation about WinAPI functions: